macrokernel/nexus-ansible/README.md

 ## Configuration
 Deployment parameters are specified in the `ansible/group_vars/all.yml` configuration file.

-Specify the email address, which will be supplied to Let's Encrypt while requesting SSL certificate, in the `certbot_email` parameter.
+Specify the email address, which will be supplied to Let's Encrypt while requesting SSL certificate, in the `nexus_certbot_email` parameter.

-Specify hour and minute of the daily Let's Encrypt certificate renewal cron job in the `certbot_renew_cron_hour` and `certbot_renew_cron_hour` parameters.
+Specify hour and minute of the daily Let's Encrypt certificate renewal cron job in the `nexus_certbot_renew_cron_hour` and `nexus_certbot_renew_cron_hour` parameters.

-If you wish to test Let's Encrypt SSL certificates issuing, set  `certbot_staging: true` - it helps to avoid hitting Let's Encrypt certificate issuing rate limits while running certbot multiple times.
+If you wish to test Let's Encrypt SSL certificates issuing, set  `nexus_certbot_staging: true` - it helps to avoid hitting Let's Encrypt certificate issuing rate limits while running certbot multiple times.

-The `backend_name` and `backend_port` parameters are used in Nginx configuration file to tell Nginx reverse proxy how to connect to its backend - Nexus.
+The `nexus_backend_name` and `nexus_backend_port` parameters are used in Nginx configuration file to tell Nginx reverse proxy how to connect to its backend - Nexus.

-The `server_name` and `server_alias` parameters instruct Nginx to forward traffic for the specified hostnames to Nexus.
-You may specify as many `server_alias` names as you wish, or you may leave it empty or undefined.
+The `nexus_server_name` and `nexus_server_alias` parameters instruct Nginx to forward traffic for the specified hostnames to Nexus.
+You may specify as many `nexus_server_alias` names as you wish, or you may leave it empty or undefined.

 The Nexus deployment Ansible role is able to execute a script which configures Nexus using its REST API.
 If you wish to use this feature, you may edit the `ansible/roles/install_nexus/templates/nexus-autoconfiguration.sh.j2` autoconfiguration script template and set `nexus_autoconfiguration: true` in `ansible/group_vars/all.yml` before you run the deployment.